 The appraiser looks at comparable properties to determine a fair market value based on the current housing market.
 Below are several factors that go into looking at comparable sales.

-Recent Time Frame of Sale: Appraisers generally try to look at the last three – six months to find comparable sales.
+Recent Time Frame of Sale: Appraisers generally look at the last 3-6 months to find comparable sales.

 Proximity of Comparable Properties: An appraiser researches similar properties within a certain radius of the one being appraised.
 Ideally, one-quarter to one-half mile to the property in question.
-The closer the comparable homes are to the property being appraised, the better.
+As a result, the closer the comparable homes are to the property being appraised, the better.

-Square Footage is Similar: The square footage of the homes can be compared, depending on the size.
+Square Footage is Similar: The square footage of the homes is compared, this is dependent on the size.
 Ideally, the compared home needs to be within 10% of your subject property’s square footage.

 Just because one home is 1,000 square feet doesn’t mean doubling it will accomplish determining the value of a 2,000 square foot home.
 Usually, the per square foot cost of a larger home is higher than smaller homes.

-Most places calculate the lot size from the square footage divided by 43,560 square feet (which is one acre).
+Additionally, lot size is typically calculated from the square footage divided by 43,560 square feet (which is one acre).
 A quarter acre is about 10,890 square feet.
 Comparable sales shouldn’t look at lot sizes that are very different in size.

 Evaluation Of Data

 After all steps of an appraisal are completed, a final report of value is generated for the buyer and seller to look at.
-This report provides a complete property analysis, outlining how the appraiser calculated the home’s worth.
+Ultimately, this report provides a complete property analysis, outlining how the appraiser calculated the home’s worth.

 The final report generally covers the following items:

-- Size and condition of the house because the going price per square foot will affect the price as long as the conditions are satisfactory.
+- First, size and condition of the house because the going price per square foot will affect the price as long as the conditions are satisfactory.

-- Maps and photographs of various items around the property
+- Then, maps and photographs of various items around the property

 - Comments about serious structural problems (cracked foundations, wet basements, windows that need replacement and roofing)